-However, it was our generous sponsors from the first three phases that made the Memorial Plaques to our Fallen Heroes Marine Cpl Joshua Dumaw of Spokane Valley, U.S. Air Force Captain Victoria Pinckney and U.S. Navy Corporal Gregory Vercruysse of Spokane a reality.
-Phase four will be located along the trail next to the Trailhead Golf Course and will consist of eight pieces of fitness equipment that will be installed in time for a dedication ceremony on Memorial Day May 25, 2015.
+However, it was our generous sponsors from the first four phases that made the Memorial Plaques to our Fallen Heroes Marine Cpl Joshua Dumaw of Spokane Valley, U.S. Air Force Captain Victoria Pinckney, U.S. Navy Corporal Gregory Vercruysse of Spokane and Army Corporal Kelly B. Grothe of Spokane Valley a reality.
+Phase five will be located at the Liberty Lake City Hall and will consist of eight pieces of fitness equipment that will be installed in time for a dedication ceremony on September 11th, 2015.

 Or send a check to PO Box 247, Liberty Lake, WA 99019.
 Sincerely,